MontanaFlossCo/Flint-Documentation/guides/shortcuts.md

 }
 ```

-This will allow the user to create a shortcut to an `NSUserActivity` or `INIntent` that will invoke the action with the `documentRef` input supplied.
 You can call this function at any time to register shortcuts without actually performing the action at that point, for example in a Settings UI for your app that allows users to add shortcuts for common actions listed in your app.

 Once the user has added a shortcut in this way, your app can be invoked by voice with Siri, or inside the Shortcuts app.

+Note that this will allow the user to create a shortcut to an Action via `NSUserActivity` or `INIntent` that will invoke the action with the `documentRef` input supplied.
+For intent-based actions, it will always create a shortcut to the Intent if it can.

 ## Implementing a custom Siri Intent extension with Flint

 If you want a Siri Shortcut to perform your `Action` without opening your app, you'll need to implement a Siri Intent Extension.
 It is important to understand the lifecycle of an Intent request, as there are various paths that can be taken.

 When the user triggers a custom intent via Siri, Siri Suggestions or the Shortcuts app, your extension will be loaded and the appropriate intent handler for the intent type will be called.
-This handler can return a response to Siri that it can speak or display, or your intent handler can indicate that the user needs to continue the action inside your app — and Siri will offer to open the app, passing in the Intent information to your app so that your app can then continue the activity directly.
+This handler can return a textual response to Siri that it can speak or display, use a custom Intents UI extension for display, or your intent handler can indicate that the user needs to continue the action inside your app.

+In this latter case, common if permissions or login credentials are missing, Siri will offer to open the app, passing in the Intent information to your app so that your app can then continue the activity directly.

-Flint will handle both creating the `INIntent` instance for a given `Action`, in order to "donate" it to Siri explicitly or via `NSUserActivity` if you are using the [Activities](activities.md) feature of Flint
+Flint will provides conventions for creating the `INIntent` instance for a given `Action`, and creating the input to the action from a received `INIntent` instance containing parameters.

+You can "donate" intent-based Actions to Siri explicitly with `donateToSiri(for:)` on the action binding, or automatically via the `associatedIntents` function on other `Action`s.

-Creating a custom Intent requires:
+There’s a lot to cover there, so let’s break it down.
+Creating a custom Intent requires the following steps:

 1. Adding a new Intent Extension target to your app
 2. Defining a new `INIntent` type in Xcode, with an Intent Definition that declares the parameters and responses permitted with your intent
+3. Add FlintCore as a dependency to your Intent Extension, and add any types or frameworks you need from your main application to the target.
 3. Defining a new `Action` type that will perform the work of the `Intent`, inside the intent extension.
-This must conform to `IntentAction`, and will receing the intent instance as its output, and an `IntentResultPresenter`
+This must conform to `IntentAction`, and will receive the intent instance as its output, and an `IntentResultPresenter`
 4. Mapping the intent type to your `Action`
 5. Adding code to the generated `IntentHandler` code to call into Flint to dispatch the intent
 6. If your Intent may request the app to continue the activity, make sure you have `application(continueActivity:)` in your app delegate set to call `Flint.continueActivity(...)`